 If you want a CDL, you're going to have to meet some tough federal and state requirements.
-The Connecticut Department of Motor Vehicles (DMV) requires you to take and pass a 30-question exam, with a minimum of 24 correct answers.
+The Connecticut Department of Motor Vehicles (DMV) requires you to take and pass an exam.
 To prepare for the exam, you should study the Connecticut Commercial Vehicle Operator's Manual.

 Most applicants for the CDL will complete a truck driving course with plenty of practice time behind the wheel before attempting the CDL road test.
 Some companies offer these schools in-house or pay for their employees to attend a commercial school.
 If you're planning to pay for one yourself, be prepared.
 These schools are not cheap.
 But if you want to become a legal truck driver, it's almost essential.

 You will not be eligible for a CDL in any state if one of the following is true:True or False